SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_Part2_Administrate_Authorization.md

 - Select menu item **Trust Configuration** from the **Security** menu on the left side of the screen and select the standard IdP SAP ID Service.
 Now perform the procedure visualized in the screenshot:
 <img src="/Security/images/CockpitRoleCollectionAssignToUser.jpg" width="700">

+## Step 2: Call deployed service
-- Afterwards you need to logon again to your application so that the authorities are assigned to the user.
+You need to logon again to your application so that the authorities are assigned to the user.
 You can provoke a logon screen when clearing your cache.

+Call your service endpoints via the approuter e.g. `https://<<your tenant>>-approuter-<<your user id>>.cfapps.<<region>>.hana.ondemand.com/ads/api/v1/ads` manually using the `Postman` Chrome plugin as explained [here](/Security/Exercise_24_MakeYourApplicationSecure.md#call-deployed-service).

 Now you should have full access to all of your application endpoints.

 > **Troubleshoot**
 > You can analyze the authorities that are assigned to the current user via `https://d012345trial.authentication.sap.hana.ondemand.com/config?action=who`

-## Step 2: Call deployed service
-Call your service endpoints via the approuter e.g. `https://<<your tenant>>-approuter-<<your user id>>.cfapps.<<region>>.hana.ondemand.com/ads/api/v1/ads` manually using the `Postman` Chrome plugin as explained [here](/Security/Exercise_24_MakeYourApplicationSecure.md#call-deployed-service).

-You should now be allowed to access any endpoint.

 ***
 <dl>
   <dd>